Deroubaix/VirtualTourist/README.md

 **Summary:**

 This application was created purposely for the [Udacity iOS Developer Nanodegree](https://www.udacity.com).
-This project firmed up my knowledge on creating anapplication that allows users to search for photos in different locations.
+This project firmed up my knowledge on creating an application that allows users to search for photos in different locations.

 **The application offers the following features:**